elliesolhjou/MemoryGame/README.md

 <span style="font-size: 18px;">**Acknowledgements** </span>
 I would like to express my gratitude to the following individuals who have contributed to or inspired this project:

-- Jan Horak: For their invaluable guidance, support, and mentorship throughout the development process.
+- Jan Horak: For his invaluable guidance, support, and mentorship throughout the development process.
 - Other instructional team members: For their expertise, feedback, and assistance that greatly enriched this project.

 Thank you for your valuable contributions and support!
-I would like to acknowledge and express my gratitude to the following sources for their contributions to this project:
+I would like to express my acknowledgement to the following sources for their contributions to this project:

 - [Chive](https://www.example.com/chive): For providing photos and images used in the project.
 - [Lucid](https://www.example.com/lucid): For wireframing and design resources.